What Is a Toast Message, and How Do You Use It?

 Gmail is a popular email application used by billions of users around the globe.
 It extensively uses toast messages to deliver short messages to users for a brief period of time and is probably the most popular application to do so.

-When you send messages from the Gmail application, a toast message appears saying “Sending…”.
-Once the email is sent, the Toast message changes to “Message sent.”
+When you send messages from the Gmail application, submit a form, or perform actions that update data, a toast message appears saying “Sending…”.
+Once the email sending process is completed, the Toast message changes to “Message sent.” to indicate the completion of the action.
 The image below is a screen grab of a Toast message in the Gmail Android application.
-Gmail has similar Toast messages for messages moved to trash, archived or moved to another folder.
+Gmail has similar Toast messages for messages moved to trash, archived, moved to another folder, or after form submissions that update data.
 This gives the user relevant information with respect to actions they performed within the application.
 The user can continue using the application without minding the Toast message.

 The Gmail application also supports limited actions within Toast messages.
-A Toast message appears when deleting emails from the Gmail browser interface.
+A Toast message appears when deleting emails from the Gmail browser interface, often on a specific page within the application.
 The message says “Conversation moved to Trash”.
 It is accompanied by a button (UNDO) that the user can tap to revert the deletion.
 The user can choose to tap the button or ignore the Toast message altogether.

 How To Use Toast Messages

 The way to display Toast messages using react-native for Android is extensively covered in this article.
 Below, we’ll discuss how to use Toast messages in a pure Android development environment.
+There are different methods to generate toast notifications, depending on your requirements and the platform you are using.
 Android supports both Kotlin and Java for coding, and we will review the code for both.
+Official documentation and detailed instructions are available to guide you through implementing toast messages effectively.

 Kotlin: